 City of Troy

-The City of Troy will be moving to critical staff and services only plan from now until April 13 to protect residents and employees even further from the spread of COVID-19.
+The City of Troy moved to critical staff and services only plan to protect residents and employees even further from the spread of COVID-19.
 Please review our COVID-19 City Procedures page for a full outline of current operations.

 Register for Email/Text Message Updates from the City of Troy